logo

 Explanation: Since the pass band is monotonic in behavior and the stop band exhibit equi-ripple behavior, it is the magnitude square response of a type-2 chebyshev filter.

-13. What is the order of the type-2 chebyshev filter whose magnitude square response is as shown in the above figure?
+13. What is the order of the type-2 chebyshev filter whose magnitude square response is as shown in the following figure?

 a) 2